-- 12. (1) The amount of compensation to be paid to an expropriated owner or expropriated holder must be just and equitable reflecting an equitable balance between 30 the public interest and the interests of the expropriated owner or expropriated holder, having regard to all relevant circumstances, including- - (a) the current use of the property; - (b) the history of the acquisition and use of the property; - (c) the market value of the property; - (d) the extent of direct state investment and subsidy in the acquisition and beneficial capital improvement of the property; and - (e) the purpose of the expropriation. - (2) In determining the amount of compensation to be paid in terms of this Act, the expropriating authority must not, unless there are special circumstances in which it 40 would be just and equitable to do so, take account of- - (a) the fact that the property has been taken without the consent of the expropriated owner or expropriated holder; - (b) the special suitability or usefulness of the property for the purpose for which it is required by the expropriating authority, if it is unlikely that the property 45 would have been purchased for that purpose in the open market; - (c) any enhancement in the value of the property, if such enhancement is a consequence of the use of the property in a manner which is unlawful; - (d) improvements made to the property in question after the date on which the notice of expropriation was served upon the expropriated owner and 50 expropriated holder, as the case may be, except where the improvements were in advance agreed to by the expropriating authority or where they were undertaken in pursuance of obligations entered into before the date of expropriation: - (e) anything done with the object of obtaining compensation therefor; and - any enhancement or depreciation, before or after the date of service of the notice of expropriation, in the value of the property in question, which can be directly attributed to the purpose in connection with which the property was expropriated.
+- 12. (1) The amount of compensation to be paid to an expropriated owner or expropriated holder must be just and equitable reflecting an equitable balance between the public interest and the interests of the expropriated owner or expropriated holder, having regard to all relevant circumstances, including- - (a) the current use of the property; - (b) the history of the acquisition and use of the property; - (c) the market value of the property; - (d) the extent of direct state investment and subsidy in the acquisition and beneficial capital improvement of the property; and - (e) the purpose of the expropriation. - (2) In determining the amount of compensation to be paid in terms of this Act, the expropriating authority must not, unless there are special circumstances in which it would be just and equitable to do so, take account of- - (a) the fact that the property has been taken without the consent of the expropriated owner or expropriated holder;

+- (b) the special suitability or usefulness of the property for the purpose for which it is required by the expropriating authority, if it is unlikely that the property would have been purchased for that purpose in the open market; - (c) any enhancement in the value of the property, if such enhancement is a consequence of the use of the property in a manner which is unlawful; - (d) improvements made to the property in question after the date on which the notice of expropriation was served upon the expropriated owner or expropriated holder, as the case may be, except where the improvements were agreed to in advance by the expropriating authority or where they were undertaken in pursuance of obligations entered into before the date of expropriation; - (e) anything done with the object of obtaining compensation therefor; and - (f) any enhancement or depreciation, before or after the date of service of the notice of expropriation, in the value of the property in question, which can be directly attributed to the purpose in connection with which the property was expropriated. - (3) It may be just and equitable for nil compensation to be paid where land is expropriated in the public interest, having regard to all relevant circumstances, including but not limited to- - (a) where the land is not being used and the owner's main purpose is not to develop the land or use it to generate income, but to benefit from appreciation of its market value; - (b) where an organ of state holds land that it is not using for its core functions and is not reasonably likely to require the land for its future activities in that regard, and the organ of state acquired the land for no consideration;